h2oai/h2o-3/h2o-web/README.md

 To install development dependencies and build the web client, run the top-level gradle build:

     cd /h2o-dev
-    gradle build -x test
+    ./gradlew build -x test
+    java -jar build/h2o.jar

-And then point your browser to [http://localhost:54321/steam/index.html](http://localhost:54321/steam/index.html)
+And then point your browser to [http://localhost:54321/](http://localhost:54321/)

 ## Windows